stephaneVercouillieBMID/slate/source/index.html.md

 `registration_not_supported` | does not support use of the registration parameter.

 ### App to App
-Instead of going through the BMID web page where the end user has to enter his phone number, it is possible to trigger the itsme App directly by sendinga specific endpoint.
+Instead of going through the BMID web page where the end user has to enter his phone number, it is possible to trigger the itsme App directly by sending ta specific endpoint.
 **itsme(r)** Mobile App endpoint : TODO

 ## 2. Token Request